scaleoutsean/eseries-perf-analyzer/README.md

 docker compose up -d collector docker compose logs collector

-# not required, best to start it on-demand
+# not required, best to start it on-demand when you need it
 # docker compose up -d utils

 ```